 Comparing dealers with each other

 You can say that you want to negotiate the price, but you can’t say that the dealer is terrible.
 Worse, you compare that person with someone else you dealt with before.
 Besides, if you liked the previous dealer, why would you still bother looking for other options?
-It seems like your words don’t add up, and you’re placing yourself in an even more difficult position to bargain.
+It seems like your words don’t add up, and you’re placing yourself in an even more difficult position to bargain, even if they are just an alloy wheel repair franchise.

 Not researching well